Douglas DC-8: Early design phase

+During mid-1952, Douglas opted to covertly begin work on definition studies for a jet-powered transport aircraft.
+The company's design team examined various arrangements, including some that closely resembled the Comet.
+By mid-1953, the team had settled on a form similar to the final DC-8; an 80-seat, low-wing aircraft powered by four Pratt & Whitney JT3C turbojet engines, 30° wing sweep, and an internal cabin diameter of 11 ft to allow five-abreast seating.
+The use of podded engines was seen as highly beneficial for maintenance purposes as well as to increase wing volume for accommodating fuel.
+The fuselage featured a double-bubble cross-section that produced relatively low drag while providing for a relatively spacious passenger cabin along with a large cargo deck that was sufficiently tall as to permit ground crews to stand up within it.
-Douglas remained lukewarm about the jet airliner project but believed that the Air Force tanker contract would go to two companies for two different aircraft, as several USAF transport contracts in the past had done.
-In May 1954, the USAF circulated its requirement for 800 jet tankers to Boeing, Douglas, Convair, Fairchild, Lockheed, and Martin.
-Boeing was just two months away from having its prototype in the air.
-Just four months after issuing the tanker requirement, the USAF ordered the first 29 KC-135s from Boeing.
-Besides Boeing's ability to provide a jet tanker promptly, the flying-boom air-to-air refueling system was also a Boeing product from the KC-97.

-Donald Douglas was shocked by the rapidity of the decision which, he said, had been made before the competing companies even had time to complete their bids.
+While Douglas remained lukewarm about the jet airliner project, it believed that the USAF tanker contract would go to two companies for two different aircraft, as several USAF transport contracts in the past had done.
+In May 1954, the USAF circulated its requirement for 800 jet tankers to Boeing, Douglas, Convair, Fairchild Aircraft, Lockheed Corporation, and Martin Marietta.
+At the time, Boeing was only two months away from having its prototype in the air.
+Just four months after issuing the tanker requirement, the USAF ordered the first 29 KC-135 Stratotankers from Boeing.
+Donald Douglas was reportedly shocked by the rapidity of the decision which, he claimed, had been made before the competing companies even had time to complete their bids.
 He protested to Washington, but without success.

-Having started on the DC-8 project, Douglas decided that it was better to press on than give up.
-Consultations with the airlines resulted in several changes: the fuselage was widened by 15 in to allow six-abreast seating.
-This led to larger wings and tail surfaces and a longer fuselage.
-The DC-8 was announced in July 1955.
+Having already started on the DC-8 project, Douglas decided that the best option was to press on than abandon the project.
+Following consultations with the airlines, several design changes were made, such as the fuselage being widened by 15 in to permit six-abreast seating, which in turn led to larger wings and tail surfaces being adopted along with a lengthening of the fuselage.
+The existence of the DC-8 was formally announced on 7 June 1955; at the time of the announcement, the development costs had been forecast to be roughly $450 million.
 Four versions were offered to begin with, all with the same 150 ft 6 in long airframe with a 141 ft 1 in wingspan, but varying in engines and fuel capacity, and with maximum weights of about 240,000–260,000 lb (109–118 metric tons).
 Douglas steadfastly refused to offer different fuselage sizes.
 The maiden flight was planned for December 1957, with entry into revenue service in 1959.
-Well aware that they were lagging behind Boeing, Douglas began a major marketing push.
+Aware that the program was lagging behind Boeing, Douglas began a major marketing push to promote its new jetliner.